Red Swoosh: Acquisition

-Red Swoosh was a peer-to-peer file sharing company founded by Travis Kalanick and Michael Todd in 2001 and acquired by Akamai Technologies in 2007.
+On April 12, 2007, Akamai Technologies acquired Red Swoosh for $18.7 million in a stock-for-stock transaction.

+Description

+Red Swoosh used a BitTorrent-like technology to transfer files using peer-to-peer technology.

 The Red Swoosh technology included a centralized directory that indexed online clients and caches.
 The software downloads and sideloads video multicasts from websites that support the Red Swoosh technology.
 The Red Swoosh peercasting tool is a browser extension that caches data, reflecting and sharing files delivered through the "Swoosh network" or Distributed Network.

 Red Swoosh utilizes a proprietary, peer-to-peer (P2P) file distribution protocol designed for bandwidth efficiency in the transfer of large media files.

 The company offers a software development kit (SDK) for third-party development.
 This includes support for predelivery, RSS feeds, web widgets, and JavaScript applications.
 There is also a forum and a wiki available for the developer community.